driftywinds/materialmkdocs/docs/services/misc.md

 ### Closed to the public

 - Immich Server (closed to the public)
+- Immich Power Tools server (closed to the public)
 - Element Client for the Matrix Server (closed to the public)
 - [Wallos](https://github.com/ellite/Wallos) Server (closed to the public)
 - Mumble Server (closed to the public)